 For children and young people aged under 16, only the most serious alleged offences result in joint reports.
-As per the note on page 3, some young people aged sixteen and seventeen can be referred to the Reporter under certain circumstances.
-When the police charge these young people with an alleged offence, they will be the subject of a joint report.
+As per the note on page 4, some young people aged sixteen and seventeen can be referred to the Reporter under certain circumstances.
+When the police charge these young people with an alleged offence, they will usually be the subject of a joint report (if it is a very minor offence, the police could report only to the Reporter).